mrwiora/pki-tutorial/docs/extensions.rst

 path: To be valid, a policy must be present in every certificate along the path to the root CA. A policy has no meaning outside of what the PKI-owner wants it to mean.
-The extension could be marked critical, but usually isn't out of compatibility concerns.
+The extension MAY be marked critical, but usually isn't out of compatibility concerns.

 Self-signed root certificates are not considered in the policy